twilio/flex-plugin-builder/packages/flex-plugin/README.md

   }
 }
 ```
 The CSS/JS files must be accessible by Twilio's proxy servers.
-Local files on your desktop are likely unaccessible via these methods, but your stylesheet may be uploaded to [Twilio Assets](https://support.twilio.com/hc/en-us/articles/360019105433-Getting-Started-with-Twilio-Assets-Beta-) for use here.
+Local files on your desktop are likely inaccessible via these methods, but your stylesheet may be uploaded to [Twilio Assets](https://support.twilio.com/hc/en-us/articles/360019105433-Getting-Started-with-Twilio-Assets-Beta-) for use here.

 ## External Dependencies